matthias-jaeger-net/grid-scapes/README.md

 # grid-scapes
->This program renders series of abstract line graphics, based on three small resolution images.
+>This program renders series of abstract line graphics, based on images data.
+As an input to this program I am taking three images of different landscapes that I shot, while hikinging in the mountains.

 ## Input images
-As an input to this program I am taking three images of different landscapes that I took while hikinging the mountains.
 ![schoeckl](gridScapes/in/schoeckl.jpg)
 ![hochschwab](gridScapes/in/hochschwab.jpg)
 ![schoeckl](gridScapes/in/rotewand.jpg)